Fall and winter can mean traveling and gathering indoors with friends and family. These guidelines can help us keep each other safe from COVID-19.

 • Spending time indoors or within 6 feet outdoors with people who have also not been vaccinated

-As of March 12, 2022: Masks, face coverings or face shields are no longer required in most settings in Oregon, including in businesses, faith institutions, K-12 schools and childcare settings.
+As of April 3, 2023: Masks, face coverings or face shields are no longer required in Oregon, including in all health care settings, businesses, faith institutions, K-12 schools and childcare settings.
+Some health care settings may choose to maintain masking at their location after the requirement is lifted.

 Who should continue to wear a mask?

-Even though masks are no longer required in most public settings across Oregon, they are still effective at preventing the spread of COVID-19 and other respiratory viruses.
+Even though masks are no longer required across Oregon, they are still effective at preventing the spread of COVID-19.
 Many people in Oregon will choose to continue to wear masks.

-It is recommended you continue to wear a mask and stay 6 feet from others if you:
+It is recommended you continue to wear a mask if you:

 • Are not vaccinated